apache/druid/docs/tutorials/tutorial-jdbc.md

 ## Query data

 Now that you know what columns are available, you can start querying the data.
-The following example queries the datasource named `wikipedia` for the timestamps and comments from Japan:
+The following example queries the datasource named `wikipedia` for the timestamps and comments from Japan.
+It also sets two query context parameters, `sqlTimeZone` and `useCache`.
+Optionally, you can also parameterize queries by using [Dynamic parameters](../querying/sql-jdbc.md#dynamic-parameters).

 ```java
 import java.sql.*;